magpie-ea/magpie-v3-docs/docs/01_designing_experiments/03_interactive_and iterated_experiments.md

 Complex experiments have three defining characteristics:

-* Conditions
+* Variants
 * Chains
 * Generations
 * Collaborators

   <img src="/images/getting_started/complex-experiments.png" />
-An example experiment with 2 collaborators per generation, 3 generations per chain, and 2 groups per condition and 2 conditions
+An example experiment with 2 collaborators per generation, 3 generations per chain, and 2 groups per variant and 2 variants

 ### Collaborators
 The number of collaborators indicates how many participants are in one session interacting live together.
 In an experiment where